oicr-gsi/barcodex/README.md

                              The string sequence must look like NNNATCG or NNN.
 UMI nucleotides are labeled with "N".
                              Spacer nucleotides following Ns are used for matching UMIs but are discarded from reads
                              None if UMIs are extracted only from FASTQ 1 for paired end sequences
-    - inline_umi (bool): True if UMIs are inline with reads and False otherwise
-    - data (str): Indicates if single or paired end sequencing data
     - r2_in (list or None): Path(s) to the input FASTQ 2
-    - r3_in (list or None): Path(s) to input FASTQ 3 for paired end sequences with non-inline UMIs
     - full_match (bool): True if the regular expression needs to match the entire read sequence
     - separator (str): String separating the UMI sequence and part of the read header
-    - umilist (str or None): Path to file with accepted barcodes.
-Barcodes are expected in the 1st column.
-Any other columns are ignored.
+    - umilist (str or None): Path to file with accepted barcodes
 ```

 ### Example commands ###